Early Bird Gets the Worm

 Sign up Now

-The scenic 160 acre Bowersock property is located in the Castle Crowsnest Watershed Natural Area.
-The area is important habitat for wide ranging mammals such as elk and mule deer.
-The unique property consists of a variety of vegetation communities, including bog birch fen, an uncommon plant community in this area of the province.What you will be doing
+This scenic 64 hectare (160 ac.) property is located in the Castle Crowsnest Watershed Natural Area, just 22 km southwest of the Town of Pincher Creek.
+The area’s grassland, woodland and wetland habitats are important for wide ranging mammals such as elk, moose, grizzly bears and mule deer.
+One of the property’s key features is its diverse range in vegetation establishments, including bog birch fen, an uncommon plant community in this area of the province.What you will be doing

 Following a pre-determined survey route, you will search for birds in different types of habitats on the property.
 The data you collect will help NCC document the current population of the local bird species, and will also be used to help determine future stewardship actions on site.Why you will love it

 Morning truly is one of the best time for birding!
 This event offers an incredible opportunity to explore this unique property, while honing your birding skills.
 Did we mention that there will also be plenty of breakfast treats to keep you fueled along the way?Questions?

 All tools and equipment will be provided, along with snacks and drinks.
 Additional information, including maps and driving directions, will be sent to you after you have registered for the event.

 While we do our best to provide you with the tools you need to participate, please bring the following items if you have them:

 - Warm Layers of Clothing

 - Sun hat